Menu

 PayZone Advantages

-• Online registration without complex banking procedures
+• Online registration with no complex banking procedures required

-• Accepts Moroccan and international bank cards
+• Accepts both Moroccan and international bank cards

 • WooCommerce plugin available